singlecla/singlecla/cla.md

 ## Company and Client CLAs

-If, before accepting one of my pull requests, a project steward asks me to help get a contributor license agreement from someone who may have the legal right to license my contribution, I promise to help the project steward request that CLA.
+If, before accepting one of my pull requests, a project steward asks me to help get a documented contributor license agreement from a company or other organization that might have the legal right to license my contribution, I promise to help the project steward request it.
 I am aware that only people with legal authority can sign CLAs on behalf of companies and other organizations.
-For corporations, that often means executive officers.

 ## Reliability